 Luke records four female ancestors of Christ: Tamar, Rahab, Ruth, and Bathsheba.
 Three out of the four were Gentiles and 3/4 also had glaring sexual problems

-To some, the virgin birth is a major teaching.
-However, Richard Ritenbaugh shows that it is only one of several signs that prove Jesus is the promised Messiah.
-Moreover, its major purpose is not to glorify Mary but her divine Son!
+To some, the virgin birth is a major teaching, but it is only one of several signs that prove Jesus is the Messiah.
+Its major purpose is not to glorify Mary.

 John Ritenbaugh explains that Matthew is part of the synoptic ("seeing together") gospels, largely an embellishment of the more terse outline of basic events found in Mark.
 Both Matthew and Luke were evidently intended for different audiences, in. . .